kubeedge/kubeedge/docs/proposals/keadm-scope.md

 See custom columns [http://kubernetes.io/docs/user-guide/kubectl-overview/#custom-columns], golang template [http://golang.org/pkg/text/template/#pkg-overview] and jsonpath template [http://kubernetes.io/docs/user-guide/jsonpath].
-      --raw='': Raw URI to request from the server.
-Uses the transport specified by the kubeconfig file.
-  -R, --recursive=false: Process the directory used in -f, --filename recursively.
-Useful when you want to manage related manifests organized within the same directory.
   -l, --selector='': Selector (label query) to filter on, supports '=', '==', and '!='.(e.g. -l key1=value1,key2=value2)
-      --server-print=true: If true, have the server return the appropriate table output.
-Supports extension APIs and CRDs.
       --show-kind=false: If present, list the resource type for the requested object(s).
       --show-labels=false: When printing, show all labels as the last column (default hide labels column) --sort-by='': If non-empty, sort list types using this field specification.
 The field specification is expressed